Whos-Who/backend/docs/Socket.Events.md

 **Success**

 - Server will emit a `room-join` to the client together with the `gameState` back to the client, indicating that the client can join the room.
-- Server will emit a `user-join` to all clients in room with `roomCode` together with the updated Game State with the newly joined player
+- Server will emit a `user-join` to all clients in room with `roomCode` together with the updated Game State with the newly joined player `clientId`.

 **Failure**